GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Whenever logical processes of thought are employed, there is an opportunity for the machine.
+I think one of the most valuable rules is avoid duplication.

-~ Vannevar Bush
+~ Martin Fowler
 <pre>

 </pre>